 - Trends – We’re not saying you need to follow trends, but if you do, they have to stand out far above all the other photographer’s backlit photos, overhead shots, casual family portraits, tiny couples dropped in giant landscapes, and so on.
 Be inspired by trends, that’s fine.
 But then put your own spin on them, or create new ones and you’ll really catch our eye.

-During the judging process of the 2016 Rising Star submissions, we made the following observations: Photojournalistic and documentary-style weddings are more prolific than ever; detail shots are more artistic and innovative (meaning we saw far fewer wedding dresses hanging from tree limbs—thank you!); dark, moody scenes are oh so in; and gorgeous children are everywhere—as ring bearers, flower girls, dancing queens, and more.
-We enjoyed seeing so much range in the submissions this year and look forward to what 2017 has in store.
+During the judging process of last year’s Rising Star submissions, we made the following observations: Photojournalistic and documentary-style weddings are more prolific than ever; detail shots are more artistic and innovative (meaning we saw far fewer wedding dresses hanging from tree limbs—thank you!); dark, moody scenes are oh so in, and gorgeous children are everywhere—as ring bearers, flower girls, dancing queens, and more.
+We enjoyed seeing so much range in the submissions this year and look forward to what next year has in store.

 Want to know more about the Rangefinder 30 Rising Star of Wedding Photography judging process?
 Email me at Jacqueline.Tobin@emeraldexpo.com.